jctanner/tinylb/PROBLEM_4.md

 ## Problem Statement

-**The complete integration test reveals that LoadBalancer services are not properly load balancing traffic to backend services**, resulting in 503 Service Unavailable errors when accessing Gateway endpoints despite all components appearing to be configured correctly.
+**The complete integration test reveals a simple port configuration bug in the LoadBalancer service**, resulting in 503 Service Unavailable errors when accessing Gateway endpoints due to incorrect targetPort mapping.

 ## Issue Discovery